 Myoclonic-atonic seizures, brief and abrupt, are characterized by a myoclonic followed by an atonic symptom in continuity.
 Symmetrical myoclonic jerks of the arms or facial twitching precedes the more or less pronounced loss of tone (atonia).

 The first clinical description of atonic seizures was given by Ramsay Hunt in 1922 as “a type of epilepsy characterized by a sudden loss of postural tone,” which he called a “static fit” (26).
-In 1945, Lennox called it “akinetic” (38), but he renamed it “astatic” in 1951 and included it into the “petit mal triad” together with atypical absences and myoclonic jerks (39).
+In 1945, Lennox called it “akinetic” (39), but he renamed it “astatic” in 1951 and included it into the “petit mal triad” together with atypical absences and myoclonic jerks (40).
 However, it was not before Gastaut and Regis’ polygraphic description that a specific type of seizure with a combination of myoclonus preceding atonia was reported (24): “We can in fact show that inhibition of muscle tonus can immediately follow the myoclonias of petit mal and may be so pronounced as to cause a fall.
 In this case it is in fact a postmyoclonic amyotonia that causes an akinetic fall” (24).
-Kruse coined the term “myoclonic-astatic” seizure (36) for this type of combined epileptic seizure, but the currently accepted correct term is “myoclonic-atonic” seizure (02).
+Kruse coined the term “myoclonic-astatic” seizure for this type of combined epileptic seizure (37).
+In the 2010 ILAE classification, the term used was “myoclonic-atonic” seizure (02).

 According to the ILAE Glossary the relevant definitions are (05):